smplman/dk63/README.md

     * Note: These pins are being use by the MCU to control functionality.
 Im tyring to enable SWD in the default firmware to debug without Debug Recovery Mode.
 2. Hookup the other ends of the wires to your debugger.
 I used a Raspberry PI 3 and the ST-Link V2.
 3. Using the ground point hold the boot pin to ground while turning on the power.

+## LEDs

+They seem to be driven by GPIO and transistors.
+- [ ] Figure out pin map and matrix
+- [ ] Caps lock LED

+## Bluetooth

+Appears to be an another ARM Cortex M0 MCU with UART and GPIO.
+- [ ] SWD debugging
+- [ ] Pin map to main MCU

 ## Extract default dk63 firmware.hex
 1. Download [Resource Hacker](http://www.angusj.com/resourcehacker/) (Not sure of a mac or linux variant)